intrigueio/intrigue-core/README.md

 # Welcome!

-Intrigue-core is a framework for automated attack surface discovery.
+Intrigue-core is a framework for automated OSINT and attack surface discovery.
 There are a number of use cases:

   * Application and Infrastructure (Asset) Discovery
   * Security Research and Vulnerability Discovery